Dr. J. Kelly KissockChairperson

 The mechanical engineering program develops your skills to learn, lead and serve in your profession and community.
-You will receive a thorough education in the principles and methods fundamental to the mechanical engineering profession, and you can either pursue a general mechanical engineering path or customize your education by concentrating your studies in aerospace engineering or energy systems.
+You'll receive a thorough education in the principles and methods fundamental to the mechanical engineering profession, and you can either pursue a general mechanical engineering path or customize your education by concentrating your studies in aerospace engineering or energy systems.
 Minors are available in areas such as aerospace engineering, bioengineering, design and manufacturing, dynamic analysis of mechanical systems, engineering management, environmental engineering, materials engineering, operations management and structures.
-You can also apply your engineering knowledge in a broader context by minoring in business or languages.
+You can also apply your engineering knowledge in a broader context with a minor in business or languages.

-In the Design and Manufacturing Clinic, you will work on real engineering projects, sponsored by regional and national industries.
+In the Innovation Center, you will work on real engineering projects, sponsored by regional and national industries.
 You'll gain innovation experience working with a team of fellow engineering students as you analyze an industrial problem and conduct research, create and evaluate a prototype, and present your results back to industry.
-Approximately 300 students, mentored by 14 faculty members, work on over 60 projects each year.
-In addition, innovation projects are available, allowing you to develop technologies that lead to new businesses or products.
-Every year, several of the student projects lead to patent disclosures.
+Each year, approximately 300 students, mentored by 14 faculty members, work on over 60 projects; several projects lead to patent disclosures.
+You develop innovative technologies that may lead to new businesses or products.

-Our well-equipped laboratories, housed in the Eugene W. Kettering Engineering and Research Laboratories and the Advanced Integrating Manufacturing Center, are accessible and provide you with hands-on, real-world experiences.
+Our well-equipped laboratories, housed in the Eugene W. Kettering Engineering and Research Laboratories are accessible and provide you with hands-on, real-world experiences.